Activity time: 10 minutes

 - I am wondering what you were talking about outside of the gate.

-- I am wondering if you know what (name of the child who pretended to be the student who stayed behind) meant when he/she said, "I would always see myself."
+- I am wondering if you know what (name of the child who pretended to be the student who stayed behind) meant when they said, "I would always see myself."

 - What else did you wonder about or feel from what happened today?

-A child will probably express that he/she felt that it would be wrong to steal.
+A child will probably express that they felt that it would be wrong to steal.
 Tell the group that those feelings show that their consciences are working.